michalwodniczak/movies-browser/README.md

 ## General Info
 ### Overview
-Movies Browser is a web application developed in collaboration with the YouCode online school.
-Our teamwork is organized using Scrum, and we manage tasks through Trello.
-For design, we utilize Figma, and data for the app is sourced from The Movie Database API.
+Movies Browser is a web application created as part of a 4-week group project, marking the culmination of our Frontend Developer course at the YouCode online programming school.
+Our teamwork was organized using Scrum, and we managed tasks through Trello.
+For design, we utilized Figma, and data for the application is sourced from The Movie Database API.

+This project enriched our skills in collaborative teamwork, focusing on effective communication, code reviews within the team, creating and reviewing pull requests, and working on code under time pressure to meet project deadlines.
+We also gained valuable experience in Scrum methodology, participated in daily stand-ups within our team, and engaged in weekly check-ins with our mentor, who assumed the role of the client/product owner, evaluating our progress.
+This comprehensive experience has allowed us to grow as developers and navigate various aspects of real-world project development.

 ### Features
 - **Navigation:** Seamlessly navigate between movies and people sections for a well-organized exploration of both cinematic worlds.